By Dr. Jim Dahle, WCI Founder

 Tax Deductions

-Her work-related expenses are 100% deductible on Schedule C. Work-related expenses that go on Schedule C are far better than those that go on Schedule A because there is no floor.
+Their work-related expenses are 100% deductible on Schedule C. Work-related expenses that go on Schedule C are far better than those that go on Schedule A because there is no floor.
+They also get to deduct their health insurance premiums, HSA contributions, and retirement plan contributions, which are all above-the-line deductions.

 Choosing Your Own Benefits